rodriguesaffonso/brazilian-surviors/README.md

 - Magic Pistol: bullet stop when first bullet kills the enemy quickly

 DONE
+- Magic bullet: bullet does not follow anymore, it just go in straight line
 - responsive canvas size
 - add upgrade component
 - Manage timer when there is tabs switch or apps switchs